rya-sge/access-denied/_posts/2023-09-27-gas-optimization.md

 The solution is to create a local variable to avoid fetch information on the blockchain.

-See point G for an example
+See point F for an example

 Reference: [3. moralis](https://moralis.io/how-to-reduce-solidity-gas-costs-full-guide/), [rareskills.io/post/gas-optimization#viewer-8lubg](https://www.rareskills.io/post/gas-optimization#viewer-8lubg)